jtwray/Sprint-Challenge--JavaScript/README.md

 Describe the biggest difference between .forEach & .map.

-	foreach allows a callback to mutate the original array. map does not allow the originial array to be mutated it will create a new array and in this new array store the results of passing the original array elements through a callback
+	foreach allows a callback to mutate the original array. map does not allow the originial array to be mutated, it will create a new array and in this new array store the results of passing the original array elements through a callback

 What is the difference between a function and a method?